ikoniqoz/nitrodocs/content/developers/contributing/translating-language-files.md

 # Translating Language Files

-PyroCMS is built to have a fully multi-lingual interface, which means you can switch between different languages, and if your language is not supported you can easily translate from one of the existing languages into yours.
+NitroCMS is built to have a fully multi-lingual interface, which means you can switch between different languages, and if your language is not supported you can easily translate from one of the existing languages into yours.

 ### Step #1: Translate or Download a CodeIgniter language pack

-The [CodeIgniter translations](https://github.com/EllisLab/CodeIgniter/wiki/Language-Translation) are all now drastically out of date, as PyroCMS uses CodeIgniter 3.0, so you will need to translate them yourself.
+The [CodeIgniter translations](https://github.com/EllisLab/CodeIgniter/wiki/Language-Translation) are all now drastically out of date, as NitroCMS uses CodeIgniter 3.0, so you will need to translate them yourself.

 Copy the English translation folder from `system/codeigniter/languages/&lt;language-name&gt;` and translate each file to the new language.

-### Step #2: Translate PyroCMS language pack
+### Step #2: Translate NitroCMS language pack

-PyroCMS language files exist both in the main application folder and inside each module.
+NitroCMS language files exist both in the main application folder and inside each module.
 This is a list of all folders that contain language files:

 1. system/cms/language/*&lt;language-name&gt;*/
 2. system/cms/modules/*&lt;module-name&gt;*/language/*&lt;language-name&gt;*/